vaidande/Retail-Sales-Analysis-using-SQL/README.md

 15. Average and Total Revenue by Subcategory for Top 5 Categories by Quantity Sold: This query calculates the average and total revenue for each subcategory among the top 5 categories in terms of quantity sold.

-This project provides a comprehensive analysis of retail sales data, enabling
+This project provides a comprehensive analysis of retail sales data, enabling businesses to gain valuable insights into their sales performance.
+By leveraging SQL queries and data manipulation techniques, various aspects of the retail sales data are explored and analyzed.